yehia67/documentation/the-tangle/0.1/concepts/tip-selection.md

 # Tip selection

-**Tip selection is the process whereby an IRI node selects two random tip transactions from its ledger.**
+**Each transaction in the Tangle must reference two previous transactions.
+Tip selection is the process whereby an IRI node selects two random tip transactions from its ledger.
+These tip transactions are referenced by new transactions before being sent to an IRI node for validation.**

 Tip selection is requested by clients so that they can reference two previous transactions in their new transactions.

-During tip selection, the IRI node validates the history of the tip transaction.
-As a result, when a transaction references another, it becomes an approver for the referenced transaction.
+During tip selection, the IRI node validates the history of a tip transaction, starting from a user-defined milestone.
+As a result, when a transaction references another, it becomes that transaction's approver.

 In general, the tip selection algorithm selects tip transactions that have no approvers.